biomedicalinformaticsgroup/Sargasso/docs/pipeline.rst

 Mapping reads
 -------------

-Next, the *species-separator* pipeline maps all reads to each species' genome using the ``STAR`` read aligner.
+Next, the *Sargasso* pipeline maps all reads to each species' genome using the ``STAR`` read aligner.
 Although we chose to use ``STAR`` for its speed and the accuracy of alignments produced, it would be possible to substitute another mapping tool by altering the read mapping target in the Makefile --- subsequent analysis steps require only BAM files containing the aligned reads.

 Note that when invoking ``STAR``, reads are mapped allowing alignments to multiple locations (``--outFilterMultimapNmax 10000``), however only those mappings with an alignment score equal to the maximum are retained (``--outFilterMultimapScoreRange 0``).